JavadBorhani/tcp-echo-server/README.md

 		After this batch file execution succeeded, three files will be added to "Build" directory with the following names ("Backbone", "EchoClient","EchoServer").
 "Build" directory
-		is located in the "TcpEchoServer"
+		is located in the "TcpEchoServer" directory

 	VisualStudio 2017:
 		Open "TcpEchoServer.sln" from TcpEchoServer folder then select "Release" as configuration, then click "Build Solution" from Build menu.
-		After Build succeeded, three folders will be generated in "Build" folder which is located in the "TcpEchoServer" with the following names ("Backbone", "EchoClient","EchoServer")
+		After Build succeeded, three folders will be generated in "Build" folder which is located in the "TcpEchoServer" directory with the following names ("Backbone", "EchoClient","EchoServer")

 ### How To Run

 	* please note that .net core 2.2 should have been installed.